lmgame-org/GRL/docs/SYSTEMDESIGN.md

-# System Design — LMGame Multi‑Turn PPO Training
+# System Design — GRL Multi‑Turn PPO Training

 This document describes the high‑level design of the training stack, with emphasis on the **multi‑turn rollout** path introduced by `AgentTrainer` and `SyncMultiTurnRollout`.